-- b.
-From the Tenant's Perspective: - i.
+- i.
 Advantages - 1) The landlord is not as involved in crop production giving the tenant more autonomy.
-In other words, the tenant has decision-making authority over the farm, including marketing. - a) Tenant has autonomy in crop production, marketing, and participation in federal farm programs - 2) If there is a good harvest, the tenant is not required to divide the proceeds with the landlord. - 3) He/she has less capital tied-up than they would have if they owned the land. - 4) Able to receive direct and counter-cyclical program payments from FSA.
-See Alan Miller, "Cropland
+In other words, the tenant has decision-making authority over the farm, including marketing. - 2) If there is a good harvest, the tenant is not required to divide the proceeds with the landlord. - 3) He/she has less capital tied-up than they would have if they owned the land. - 4) Tenant has autonomy in crop production, marketing, and participation in federal farm programs ii.
+Disadvantages